samof76/gorouter/docs/troubleshoot.md

 sys	0m0.007s
 ```

->Note: [`time`](https://linux.die.net/man/1/time) is a linux utility that can provide the time required to execute the command.
+>Note: [`time`](https://linux.die.net/man/1/time) is a linux utility that can display the time taken to execute the command.

 ![Image of req flow landing page]
 (images/req_flow.png)